telerik/ajax-docs/controls/editor/accessibility-and-internationalization/localization/global-resource-files.md

->note **If you provide a new localization for RadEditor for ASP.NET AJAX which works properly, we will gladly reward you for your work.**
+>tip **If you provide a new localization for RadEditor for ASP.NET AJAX which works properly, we will gladly reward you for your work.**